Pioneer-Research-Labs/library-selection-integration/README.md

    → Fitness data with library integration and barcode correction

 Output columns:
-* bc_length -> library_correction_status -- Data derived from the underlying library
+* bc_length -> library_correction_status -- Data derived from the underlying base_library file that is merged on to short read data.
 * bc_sequence: The error-corrected sequence used to merge short read barcodes to the long read library data.
 Occurs exactly once per combination of library, environment, replicate, and timepoint.
 * library -- Library name from metadata file
 * environment -- Environment from metadata file